Vultures

 Staffan Widstrand / Rewilding Europe

-The griffon vultures act as a “poster child” for the restoration of a unique food web in this region.
-More than 400 fallow deer and 50 red deer have been released over the last five years by the local rewilding team in the Rhodope Mountains, in cooperation with the local hunting associations of Kardzhali, Harmanli and Krumovgrad.
+The griffon vultures act as a poster child for the restoration of a unique food web in this region.
+In collaboration with local hunting associations, more than 600 fallow deer and 50 red deer have now been reintroduced and restocked in the Bulgarian Rhodopes since 2015, creating several increasing sub-populations of the two species.
 This is increasing the availability of carrion for vultures to feed on and thereby strengthening the so-called “Circle of Life”.
+Today, populations of fallow and red deer in the Rhodope Mountains now total 3500 and 350 respectively.

 Reducing poisoning